How will businesses survive – will there be compensation?

 - Pilrig car park: 23 spaces with additional spaces for disabled parking

 Enforcement of the waiting areas is conducted by City of Edinburgh Council enforcement teams.
-Any vehicles that exceed the maximum waiting time allowance will be issued with a fixed penalty notice and/or vehicles removed where required.
+Any vehicles that exceed the maximum waiting time allowance will be issued with a fixed penalty notice / vehicles removed where required.

 Guidance is visible within these waiting areas.
 You can find further information on parking and enforcement on the City of Edinburgh Council website.